 I have been cooking my way through a lot of South Asian cookbooks lately, and I love the strong influence of chili and coconut flavors in all these recipes.
 This recipe is based off of the potato sambal casserole recipe (sambal kentang) in The Malaysian Kitchen by Christina Arokiasamy.
 I was immediately drawn to the photo of a luscious red sauce slathered over roasted potatoes.
-Honestly, who can resist a saucy potato dish (or any potato dish for that matter)?
+Honestly, who can resist a saucy potato dish?

-In my version, I simplified the recipe significantly: I roasted the potatoes completely as opposed to boiling the potatoes first before popping them into the oven for 10 minutes.
+In my version, I simplified the recipe significantly.
+I roasted the potatoes completely as opposed to boiling the potatoes first before popping them into the oven for 10 minutes.
 I also reduced the amount of oil, coconut cream, and sugar and omitted the fish sauce.
-Even with all of my modifications, this sambal potato dish is still bold in flavor and highly addictive.
+Even with all of my modifications, these sambal potatoes are still bold in flavor and highly addictive.

-In this recipe, I use sambal oelek (sometimes spelled sambal ulek), which is a spicy chili paste made with chili peppers, vinegar, and salt.
-Sambal means a hot sauce or paste made from chili peppers and oelek means to grind.
-Put together, sambal oelek refers to a chili paste that is made from grinding chili peppers together, usually with a pestle and mortar.
+In this recipe, I use sambal ulek (also spelled sambal oelek), which is a spicy chili paste made with chili peppers, vinegar, and salt.
+Sambal means a hot sauce or paste made from chili peppers and ulek means to grind.
+Put together, sambal ulek refers to a chili paste that is made from grinding chili peppers together, usually with a pestle and mortar.

-- You should have plenty of sambal sauce leftover from the recipe.
+You should have plenty of sambal sauce leftover from this sambal potatoes recipe.
 Besides using it to flavor roasted potatoes, you can also use the sauce to flavor noodle dishes, fried rice and stir fries.
 It is a versatile sauce!

 LOOKING FOR MORE POTATO RECIPES?